The Potential of Coordinated Gravitational-Wave Followup for Improving Kilonova Detection Prospects: Lessons from GW190425: Discussion and Conclusions

+\cite{Ackley2020} list some of the candidate counterparts to the neutron-star - black-hole merger GW190814 and find little overlap in candidates between the different surveys, although they did overlap in the search area.
+This demonstrates that some overlap in observations is necessary (given different observing bands, depths and candidate search algorithms).
+However, such overlap should still be made as efficient as possible through coordination.

+While a small fraction of the facilities, notably those with wide-field instruments, are responsible for a large fraction of the total coverage, coordination among these facilities is still important.
+In addition, smaller field-of-view instruments gain from knowing about locations, filters and depths covered by the larger facilities, to make their own strategy adjustments, which can allow for necessary overlap, gap-filling, and deeper coverage of certain areas.
+In fact, the GW190425 localization could have in principle been fully covered even without ZTF and Pan-STARRS, and a third of it covered by observations deep enough to see a GW170817-like kilonova not including ZTF and Pan-STARRS (more than twice what was actually covered by such observations without coordination; Appendix \ref{appendix:no_ztf_and_ps_analysis}).
+This demonstrates that our results are not driven by one or two dominant surveys.

-Real-time coordination in such a competitive field, requiring very rapid response, is challenging.
+Real-time coordination in such a competitive field, requiring rapid response, is challenging.
 Tools like the {\tm} have been built exactly to overcome this challenge.
 We encourage the community to report their pointings to the {\tm}, and to use the information there to guide their search, even if it means searching lower probability areas (instead of contributing the 100th observation to a higher probability region).
+So far, approximately 30,000 observations by various instruments have been reported to the {\tm} since its inception (both retroactively and in real time).
+Specifically, for the recent possible neutron-star -- black-hole merger S240422ed\footnote{\url{https://gracedb.ligo.org/superevents/S240422ed/view/}}, over 2200 observations were reported to the {\tm} in real time by 15 facilities.
+This demonstrates the desire of the community to coordinate followup in general, and their engagement with {\tm} in particular.

+In addition to the {\tm}, several other tools have been developed in recent years to address different challenges in the follow-up process. \cite{coulter2024_teglon} show that {\tt{Teglon}} is able to reduce the localization region of GW190425 by $\sim$50\% by redistributing some of the probability to galaxies at the correct distance.
+Efficiency can be improved further by scheduling, tracking, and automatically reporting observations using various ``marshals'' or Target and Observations Managers \citep[TOMs;][]{street2024_tomtoolkit} such as {\tt SkyPortal} \citep{coughlin2023_skyportal} and {\tt YSE-PZ} \citep{coulter2023_ysepz}, and by communicating findings in a rapid and machine readable format, using, for example, {\tt{Hermes}} \citep{nation2024_hermes}.
+Such systems, ideally working seamlessly together, could further enhance the efficiency of follow-up efforts.

 With the lack of additional significant BNS merger discoveries since GW190425, it is possible that the BNS merger rate is on the lower end of its large uncertainty range, and events as nearby and well localized as GW170817 are likely very rare.
 If we wish to unleash the potential of GW-EM multi-messenger astronomy for nuclear physics, astrophysics, and cosmology, we must better coordinate our GW followup searches.